rhobbie/Sim704/README.md

 <LogCPU>logfile.txt</LogCPU>
 ```

- Whenn adding this option a logfile of all executed instructions is created.
+ When adding this option a logfile of all executed instructions is created.
 The file is similar to SimH CPU History format.

 ```xml
  <LogIO>logIO.txt</LogIO>